dfeich/org-listcruncher/README.md

 the above use cases.

-One can easily imagine much more sophisticated parsing functions which e.g. could be applied to a cooking recipe written with minimal concessions as to syntax.
+One can easily imagine much more sophisticated parsing functions which e.g. could be applied to a **cooking recipe written with minimal concessions as to syntax**.
 From such a recipe one could then derive a table of ingredients, their amounts, and cooking times; all ready for being displayed as a table, to calculate the adapted amounts according to the number of expected guests, and